infinum/dotnet-handbook/Testing/Testing tools.md

     .Returns(5);
 ```

-In this setup we have defined that if someone calls the `Add()` method with parameters 2 and 3, it will return the result 5.
+In this setup, we have defined that if someone calls the `Add()` method with parameters 2 and 3, it will return the result 5.
 But what if someone calls it with a different set of parameters?
-Since we haven't defined that behaviour, the mocked service will return `null`.
+Since we haven't defined that behavior, the mocked service will return `null`.

 What if we want to specify a return value for any parameter that was given to the method?
 For these cases, Moq provides the `It` class, which has a couple of useful methods.
-First we will look at the `IsAny<T>()` method.
+First, we will look at the `IsAny<T>()` method.
 This method is a replacement for all possible values:

 ``` c#
 calculatorServiceMock
     .Setup(m => m.Add(It.IsAny<int>(), It.IsAny<int>()))
     .Returns(5);
 ```
-This setup will return the result 5 for regardless of the input parameters.
-In some cases we might want to add some restrictions to the input parameters.
-To help us with that, we can use the `.Is<T>()` method, which takes an expression as a parameter which is used to validate the input.
+This setup will return the result "5" regardless of the input parameters.
+In some cases, we might want to add some restrictions to the input parameters.
+To help us with that, we can use the `Is<T>()` method, which takes an expression as a parameter that is used to validate the input.
 As an example, let's say that our test method returns a certain value only for positive integers:

 ``` c#
 calculatorServiceMock